Bibby Stockholm evacuation shows 'startling incompetence'

 The bacteria can cause Legionnaires disease - a type of pneumonia.

-Former Brexit Secretary David Davis said he believes the outbreak should have been caught sooner.
+Former Brexit Secretary David Davis said he believes the bacteria should have been identified sooner.

 The MP told the BBC's Radio 4 Today programme: "It's really, really hard to understand how, at all layers, this could not be caught early."